-At the BHS, we value, respect and embrace diversity and equality.
-This allows us to be inclusive and to engage with as many different groups of people as possible across all our stakeholders.
 To support you to use inclusive language and to help us on our diversity and inclusion journey, the BHS have created an 'Inclusive Language Guide' to help you become more confident and intentional in the way you use your language.

-You can find the full Guide and a summary on the Assessor Hub.
+Please see our Everyone Welcome web page for more details or email dei@bhs.org.uk You can find the full Inclusive Language Guide and a summary on the Assessor Hub.